What is Portage?

 A home visitor from the Portage service will visit you once a week for an initial block of six home visit sessions.

-Goals may depend on ability, be specific to your child’s needs and can be anything from learning how to:
+These steps may depend on ability and will be specific to your child’s needs.
+They can be anything from learning how to:

 - Sit while unsupported

 - Pick up a rattle or other object

 - Wave goodbye or communicate in some other way